 The program authorizes the U.S. Army Corps of Engineers to assist public entities, in the form of design and construction for water-related environmental infrastructure, and resource protection and development projects in North Dakota.
 These projects include wastewater treatment and related facilities.
 They also include combined sewer overflow, water supply, storage, treatment and related facilities as well as environmental restoration and surface water resource protection and development.

-Homme and Ashtabula are multiple-purpose sites with flood risk management, recreation and environmental stewardship business functions.
+Homme Lake and Lake Ashtabula are multiple-purpose sites with flood risk management, recreation and environmental stewardship business functions.
 Souris River Project is used for flood control and mitigation activities.

 Lake Ashtabula (Baldhill Dam) is 12 miles northwest of Valley City, North Dakota, on the Sheyenne River.
 It has overnight camping, swimming, boat launching, and picnic and playground facilities.
 About 2,500 acres are used for wildlife management.